 Metamaterials and wave-matter interactions

-At Exeter, our research grew from studies of microwave metamaterials, where the cm- and mm-length scales offer fabrication of complex structures with relative ease, using both conventional workshop and advanced 3D printing techniques.
+Our metamaterial research grew from experimental studies of microwave metamaterials, where the cm- and mm-length scales allow fabrication of complex structures with relative ease, using both conventional workshop and advanced 3D printing techniques.

 We also exploit similar advantages of scale through research with acoustic metamaterials, both in air and underwater (SONAR), and we are using metamaterial concepts to manipulate the flow of fluids.